jack-addison/Discovering-Apps/README.md

 6. **Snapshot deltas in Neon**
    `python -m src.prototype.analysis.build_deltas_neon`
    recomputes run-to-run changes (ratings, price, etc.) inside Postgres so the Streamlit deltas tab has fresh data.
+7. **UMAP opportunity map**
+   `python -m src.prototype.analysis.build_umap --scope-label all --model text-embedding-3-small`
+   projects the latest embeddings into 2‑D coordinates stored in `app_snapshot_umap`.
+The Neon Streamlit app uses these to render the “Map” tab so you can visually scan for dissatisfied-but-popular clusters.

 ### Dissatisfied app pipeline (Neon)